BEFORE YOU ARRIVE

-Lyft and Uber, operate all over the Las Vegas valley, but you must be a Lyft or Uber customer before you can request a pick up.
-Funds are exchanges electronically through an app.
+Lyft and Uber, operate all over the Las Vegas valley, but you must be a Lyft or Uber customer before you can request a pick-up.
+Funds are exchanged electronically through an app.
 There is no exchange of cash between the driver and passenger.
-Lyft and Uber are currently authorized to provide ride sharing services at the airport.
-Simply arrange for a ride using the app on your smart phone or mobile device.
-Airport pick up is on Level 2M in Terminal 1 and Valet Level in Terminal 3.
+Lyft and Uber are currently authorized to provide ride-sharing services at the airport.
+Simply arrange for a ride using the app on your smartphone or mobile device.
+Airport pick-up is on Level 2M in Terminal 1 and Valet Level in Terminal 3.

 There are many taxi companies in Las Vegas and the Nevada Taxicab Authority regulates them.
 Payment options are usually cash or credit card, but not all taxis accept credit cards.

 Welcome to Campus!